-- ETF age – how long has the ETF been around?
+- ETF Age – how long has the ETF been around?
 Newer isn’t always better.

-Eventually it comes down to profitability.
+It’s all about profitability.
 If the fund company isn’t making money, the ETF will be shut down.

 When Your ETF Closes

-The ETF closing process is fairly simple:
+The ETF closing process works like this:

 - Once the ETF is closed, it is delisted and all trading is stopped.

-If you’re caught with a closing ETF, you have two options.
+If you’re caught with a closing ETF, you have two choices.
 You can sell the shares before the closing date or wait for the liquidation.
 Make sure you read through the announcement carefully.
 Sometimes a company only announces a delisting, where the shares will trade on the OTC market (over the counter), which is harder to sell shares at the price you want.